kashbagare/Amazon_Vine_Analysis/README.md

 ## Overview

-The purpose of this analysis was to use our knowledge of PySpark and Google Colab Notebooks along with SQL to extract data from a website, put into a dataframe and then upload that data in SQL through AWS.
+Use knowledge of PySpark and Google Colab Notebooks along with SQL to extract data from a website, put into a dataframe and then upload that data in SQL through AWS.

 ## Results